 (The time phrase is on April 1st, and the main clause is she will have stayed with me for six months.)

-- By the time he joins us, we will have been in the library for an hour.
+- By the time he joins us, we will have been in the library for two hours.

-- We will have been in the library for an hour by the time he joins us.
+- We will have been in the library for two hours by the time he joins us.

-(The time clause is by the time he joins us, and the main clause is we will have been in the library for an hour.)
+(The time clause is by the time he joins us, and the main clause is we will have been in the library for two hours.)

 with time expressions such as by seven o'clock, by this evening, by next Thursday, by then, until noon tomorrow, before closing date.